greenm01/ec4x/docs/ec4x_specs.md

 ### 4.2.14 Join another Fleet (13):

 Seek out the location of a fleet and merge.
-The old fleet will disband and squadrons will join the new fleet.
+The old fleet will disband and squadrons will join the existing one.

 ### 4.2.15 Rendezvous at System (14):